ilmanzo/q2boot/GETTING_STARTED.md

-# Getting Started with QBoot
+# Getting Started with Q2Boot

-This guide will help you get up and running with QBoot in just a few minutes.
+This guide will help you get up and running with Q2Boot in just a few minutes.

 ## Prerequisites